The Physiology of Conditioning

 Intensity Still Matters

 I want to be careful not to overstate my claim here.
 High intensity training is essential to a comprehensive training program for wrestlers.
 My only point is that aerobic training is as well.
-Generally speaking, you want to spent pre and early-season establishing a strong aerobic base and then shift towards more anaerobic lactic and alactic energy systems training as the season progresses.
+Generally speaking, you want to spent off and pre-season establishing a strong aerobic base and then shift towards more anaerobic lactic and alactic energy systems training as the season progresses.
 It would also be wise to spend just enough time throughout the season maintaining your aerobic conditioning so you don’t lose those adaptations towards the end of the season when all systems should be operating at maximum capacity.

 Works Cited